Valéry Giscard d'Estaing: Illness and death

 On 14 September 2020, Giscard d'Estaing was hospitalised with breathing complications at the Hôpital Européen Georges-Pompidou in Paris.
 He was later diagnosed with a lung infection.
 He was hospitalised again on 15 November, but was discharged on 20 November.

 Giscard d'Estaing died from complications attributed to COVID-19 on 2 December 2020, at the age of 94.
 His family said that his funeral would be held in "strict intimacy".
-His funeral and burial was held on 5 December in Authon with forty people attending the event.
+His funeral and burial took place on 5 December in Authon with forty people attending the event.

 President Emmanuel Macron released a statement describing Giscard d'Estaing as a "servant of the state, a politician of progress and freedom"; the president declared a national day of mourning for Giscard d'Estaing on 9 December.
 Former presidents Nicolas Sarkozy and François Hollande, 2017 presidential candidate Marine Le Pen, German chancellor Angela Merkel, and European Union leaders Charles Michel, David Sassoli, and Ursula von der Leyen all issued statements praising Giscard's efforts in modernising France and strengthening relations with the European Union.

 Legacy

 Giscard d'Estaing was seen as the pioneer in modernising France and strengthening the European Union.
 He introduced numerous small social reforms, such as reducing the voting age by three years, allowing divorce by common consent, and legalising abortion.
 He was committed to supporting innovative technology, and focused on creating the TGV high-speed rail network, promoting nuclear power, and developing the telephone system.

 Despite his ambitions, he was unable to resolve the great economic crisis of his term, a worldwide economic recession caused primarily by a very rapid increase in oil prices.
 His foreign policy was remembered for his close relationship with West German Chancellor Helmut Schmidt, and together they persuaded Europe's lesser economic powers to collaborate and form new permanent organisations, especially the European Monetary System and the G-7 system.

-In December 2022, Anne-Aymone Giscard d'Estaing put up some of her late husband's art and furniture for sale at Hotel Drouot: the collection included a Rodin bust of Mahler.
+In December 2022, Anne-Aymone Giscard d'Estaing put up some of her late husband's art and furniture for sale at Hotel Drouot: the collection included a Rodin bust of Gustav Mahler.